phil-opp/blog_os/_posts/2015-07-22-rust-os-boot.md

     }
 }
 ```
-The important things are:
+Let's translate it:

 - `start` is the entry point, the bootloader will jump to it after loading the kernel
 - `. = 1M;` sets the load address of the first section to 1 MiB, which is a conventional place to load a kernel
 - the executable will have two sections: `.boot` at the beginning and `.text` afterwards
 - the `.text` output section contains all input sections named `.text`
-- sections named `.multiboot_header` are added to the first output section (`.boot`) to ensure they are at the beginning of the executable
+- Sections named `.multiboot_header` are added to the first output section (`.boot`) to ensure they are at the beginning of the executable.
+This is necessary because GRUB expects to find the Multiboot header very early in the file.

 So let's create the ELF object files and link them using our new linker script.
 It's important to pass the `-n` flag because otherwise the linker may page align the sections in the executable.
 If that happens, GRUB isn't able to find the Multiboot header because the `.boot` section isn't at the beginning anymore.
 We can use `objdump` to print the sections of the generated executable and verify that the `.boot` section has a low file offset.